In-patient luxury rehab center in Thailand

 Body dysmorphic disorder is a preoccupation with one’s appearance, especially with a perceived flaw or defect that other people can’t see.
 Individuals with this disorder constantly worry about their appearance, which gives them a great deal of distress and anxiety.

-The disorder can be managed successfully.
-The most common treatment approaches are cognitive-behavioral therapy and medications such as selective serotonin reuptake inhibitors (SSRIs).
-Healthcare professionals may prescribe other types of medications depending on a patient’s symptoms.
+The most common treatment approaches for body dysmorphic disorder are cognitive-behavioral therapy and medications such as selective serotonin reuptake inhibitors (SSRIs).
+Healthcare professionals prescribe other types of medications depending on a patient’s symptoms.
 Proper treatment of BDD requires strong adherence to the treatment protocol.
-The support system plays a huge role in the treatment of BDD.
+One’s support system additionally plays a huge role in the treatment of BDD.

 What is body dysmorphic disorder?